Krakatoa, East of Java: Plot

 The Batavia Queen arrives off Krakatoa to find the island shrouded in thick smoke.
-It clears when she anchors off the island, and the Borgheses ascend in their balloon while Rigby descends in his diving bell.
-The Borgheses quickly discover the wreck of the Arianna and guide the Batavia Queen and the submerged Rigby to it.
-Immediately afterwards, the motor driving the propeller that allows them to steer their balloon fails and they careen helplessly over Krakatoa and into its active crater.
-They jettison the useless engine and propeller into the crater's lava lake to reduce weight and finally are blown clear of the crater by a volcanic explosion which sets their balloon afire.
-They drift away from the island, leap into the sea, and are rescued, but the fire destroys the balloon.
+After it clears the Borgheses ascend in their balloon while Rigby descends in his diving bell.
+The Borgheses discover the wreck of the Arianna and guide the Batavia Queen and the submerged Rigby to it.
+Immediately afterwards, the motor driving the steering propeller fails and they careen helplessly into volcano's crater.
+They jettison the useless engine to reduce weight and are blown clear by a volcanic explosion which sets their balloon afire.
+Drifting away from the island, they leap into the sea and are rescued.